rba-community/Opnsense_App_for_Splunk/README.md

 ## Disclaimer

 > This Splunk App is community driven and not affiliated with the official [OPNsense® Firewall](https://opnsense.org/).
-As such, the included documentation does not contain information on how to get started with this firewall.
-Rather, this documentation serves as a guide to help visualize the data in Splunk.
 Please visit [https://opnsense.org/](https://opnsense.org/) for documentation on installing/configuring your own OPNsense firewall.

 ## About